cfpb/source-code-policy/exceptions.md

 **Before the ink is dry**

-One temporary and narrow (but common) exception in 18F's line of work is when our team begins work on code before formally signing and completing an "Inter-agency agreement" (IAA) with our client.
+One temporary and narrow (but common) exception in 18F's line of work is when our team begins work on code before formally signing and completing an "inter-agency agreement" (IAA) with our client.

 Generally speaking, until an IAA is signed, the project has not formally begun, and we are not allowed to discuss a project publicly.
 A code repository in this status will remain private until the IAA is signed.